Reshaping the future of acting education and training

 Co-Founder & Coach, PROCESS Drama Club

-Stevie has developed a unique way to combine his love of acting with his passion for coaching actors.
-Despite choosing not to go to drama school, he has built a successful career that spans across theatre, film and television with his most notable role being Isaac Baptiste in BBC Eastenders.
+Stevie has developed a way of combining his love of acting with his passion for coaching actors.
+Over the past 10 years, he has built a career across theatre, film, and television, with his most notable role being Isaac Baptiste in BBC EastEnders.

 Previous work includes EastEnders (BBC), Bulletproof (Sky One), Mandem (NFTS), Zero (BBC Films), The Importance of Skin (Haus Pictures), Macbeth, Romeo & Juliet, and Merry Wives of Windsor with the Royal Shakespeare Company, Shakespeare In the Abbey (Shakespeares Globe.)